- We advise you to exercise normal safety precautions in the Solomon Islands.

 Natural disasters, severe weather and climate

 Earthquakes: Solomon Islands is subject to earthquakes, volcanic activity and tidal waves.
-In February 2013, an 8.0 magnitude quake followed by dozens of aftershocks struck just off Santa Cruz, Temotu Province, which set off a powerful tsunami resulting in casualties and widespread damage and flooding in coastal regions of Western and Choiseul Provinces.
+In February 2013, an 8.0 magnitude quake followed by dozens of aftershocks struck just off Santa Cruz, Temotu Province, which set off a powerful tsunami resulting in casualties.
 The island of Savo, 35 kilometres north west of Honiara, is a cyclically active volcano.
 US Geological Service provides real-time information on earthquakes.

 Solomon Island authorities provide advice of any impending natural disaster threat through local media, radio and television.
-If a natural disaster occurs, you should closely monitor the media such as the Solomon Islands Broadcasting Corporation (AM1035) and other sources of information about your safety and follow the advice of local authorities.
+If a natural disaster occurs, you should closely monitor the media such as the Solomon Islands Broadcasting Corporation (AM1035) and other sources of information about your safety.
 You should also keep friends and family in Australia updated about your welfare and whereabouts during natural disasters.
 If you are due to arrive in Solomon Islands after a natural disaster you should contact your tour operator to check whether services at your planned destination are affected.

 Around Honiara, dogs are often not kept under control and roam freely, sometimes in packs.
 They have been known to attack people walking, running or cycling near them.